Kirkaiya/EventBridgeBindingGeneratorForDotNet/README.md

 # EventBridgeBindingGeneratorForDotNet

 A quick and dirty (very hacky!!) .NET Core console app that generates all the classes to use as bindings for deserializing EventBridge schemas.
+This is handy for generating the (sometimes many) classes if you're using a .NET Core Lambda function, for instance, as the target of an [AWS EventBridge rule](https://aws.amazon.com/eventbridge/).

 ## Disclaimer

-I stopped editing the code as soon as it worked - so it's ugly, and has more opportunities for cleanup and improvement than one might expect from such a simple app.
-Yes, I reassign values to the same strings.
-Yes, I have the same code in multiple places that could be abstracted out.
-The entire thing is just a bunch of string concatenation.
-I know, I know.
-More importantly, **I only tested this on some five or six different schemas**.

-Also note that there is **no exception handling**.
-If there's an error, you'll see it ;-)
+The code itself is sorta ugly, and opportunities for cleanup and improvement.
+There's a fair bit of string concatenation.
+More importantly, **I only tested this on some five or six different schemas**, all of which were for AWS events.
+Also note that there is **no exception handling** (with one exception, no pun intended).
+And no unit tests!!

-### Known issue
+## Known issue

-For one of the schemas I tested (in file aws.codepipeline@CodePipelineStageExecutionStateChange-v1.json), the "detail.properties.version" property is listed as "string" type in the json schema doc.
-But when I actually used the generated class in a Lambda function that consumes real events, the deserialization barfs, complaining that the actual value is an int (which it is, in the actual event json).
+For one of the schemas I tested (in file aws.codepipeline@CodePipelineStageExecutionStateChange-v1.json), the detail property's properties.version attribute property is listed as "string" type in the json schema doc.
+But when I actually used the generated class in a Lambda function that consumes real events, the deserialization barfs, complaining that the actual value is a numnber (an int).
+And in fact, in the actual event json, there are no quotes around the numeric value.
+So maybe this is an error in AWS's schemas, or something else.
 The generated class could work around this by having more complicated getters/setters, and making the appropriate conversion, but it doesn't yet do that.
 But this is pretty minor.

 ## Getting Schemas